Great Northern Brewing Company

+The brewery permanently closed February 17, 2020.
+In 2021, Jeanie Konopatzke, the owner of the brand, entered an agreement with Uinta Brewing Company.
+Uinta became able to produce, package, and sell Great Northern's recipes.

 History

 The Great Northern Brewing Company was built by renowned architect Joe Esherick in 1994.
 The brewery was built over six months, from June to December in 1994 and officially opened its doors in January 1995.

 Minott Wessinger, great-great-grandson of Henry Weinhard, founder of Blitz-Weinhard Brewing of Portland, Oregon, started GNBC.
 Built with a strong family tradition of brewing, the brewery features a three-story brewhouse tower, housing the brewing vessels and copper kettle to allow for a traditional “gravity flow” process.

 After seven years of brewing Black Star, Wessinger decided to stop brewing at GNBC in order to pursue other projects.
 In 2002, the brewery was placed under the ownership and management of Dennis Konopatzke and GNBC continued to produce their other beers.

 On February 6, 2010, fifteen years after the Great Northern Brewing Company was first built, Minott Wessinger and GNBC began to produce Black Star beer again.
 Subsequently, Great Northern has again ceased brewing Black Star.

 Rob Isackson, a real estate developer with California-based Village Investment Partners who has owned a home in Whitefish for two decades, confirmed that his firm acquired the Black Star building, and Great Northern Brewing Company closed February 17, 2020.